 School Garden Grants awarded to local schools to support school gardens and projects that enhance the teaching of agriculture.

-DEADLINE: All applications must be submitted or postmarked by Monday, November 18, 2019.
+DEADLINE: All applications must have been submitted or postmarked by November 18, 2020.

 For questions, contact firstname.lastname@example.org or call the Farm Bureau office at (760) 745-3023.